foroozandehgroup/NMR-EsPy/docs/content/walkthrough.rst

     >>> estimator.save_log(path="logfile")
     Saved file logfile.log

-The estimator object can be stored as a byte-stream using :py:meth:`~nmrespy.Estimator1D.to_pickle` protocol, enabling it to be re-loaded at a later time.
+The estimator object can be stored as a byte-stream using the :py:meth:`~nmrespy.Estimator1D.to_pickle` method, enabling it to be re-loaded at a later time.

 .. code:: pycon